James-PriestleyDev/Game-Of-21/README.md

 I have manually tested this project by doing the following:

-    Tested each individual function with a print statement to ensure each function works.
+- Tested each individual function with a print statement to ensure each function works.

-    Tested the code in the Heroku app to ensure, once deployed the program functions as intended.
+- Tested the code in the Heroku app to ensure, once deployed the program functions as intended.

-    Entered invalid inputs to test the error handling measures inside the code.
+- Entered invalid inputs to test the error handling measures inside the code.

-    When I ran my code through pep8 there were issues with empty whitespaces.
+- When I ran my code through pep8 there were issues with empty whitespaces.
 These have since been removed and now when I run my code through pep8 it gets the 'All clear, no errors found' response.

 ## Bugs

 Solved bugs

-   There was a bug involving the segment where the user inputs their name.
+- There was a bug involving the segment where the user inputs their name.
 If the user decided to spam numbers into the input, it resulted in numerous extra roll inputs once the initial 3 had been completed.
 This has since been fixed by changing the 'break' into a 'return' at the end of the if/else statement.

 ## Validator Testing

-    Pep8
+Below are the results from when I ran my code through the pep8 validator.

 ![Image of results from pep8](assets/docs/pep8-results.PNG)